-Ludovic is responsible for overseeing the day to day financial operations of each entitiy under the management of Assetco, including the provision of business analysis, identification of opportunities to improve performance, implementation of internal controls, preparation of annual budgets and monthly financial and management reporting.
+Ludovic is responsible for overseeing the day to day financial operations of each entitiy under the management of Infranexus, including the provision of business analysis, identification of opportunities to improve performance, implementation of internal controls, preparation of annual budgets and monthly financial and management reporting.
 Ludovic also ensures that all statutory obligations and contractual financial compliance requirements are met.

-Ludovic joined Assetco Management Pty Ltd in 2010 and prior to that he worked for Deloitte, as a senior Audit Manager, in their assurance and advisory division.
+Ludovic joined Infranexus Management Pty Ltd in 2010 and prior to that he worked for Deloitte, as a senior Audit Manager, in their assurance and advisory division.
 He has over fifteen years experience, specialising in the Financial Services with extensive knowledge in Public Private Partnership accounting.
 Ludovic is a graduate of Oxford Brookes University in the UK and a Fellow Chartered Certified Accountant of the Association of Chartered Certified Accountants (UK).

 General Counsel & Company Secretary

-David is the legal adviser to all PPP assets managed by Assetco and provides services covering compliance management, regulatory authority management, contract management and advice, human resources and work health safety advice, financial covenant management, property/lease management, insurance renewal management, stakeholder/shareholder management and external legal management.
-He is also Company secretary to all Assetco and managed asset entities and performs the role across a number of other entities.
+David is the legal adviser to all PPP assets managed by Infranexus and provides services covering compliance management, regulatory authority management, contract management and advice, human resources and work health safety advice, financial covenant management, property/lease management, insurance renewal management, stakeholder/shareholder management and external legal management.
+He is also Company secretary to all Infranexus and managed asset entities and performs the role across a number of other entities.

 David qualified to practice as a barrister and solicitor of the Supreme Court of Victoria in 1995 and has been an in-house lawyer for 13 years.
 Previous roles include solicitor with Sparke Helmore, Andersen Legal and Mallesons (King Wood Mallesons) and in-house lawyer with Solution 6, Alpha West, and Spotless Group.